Astor63/TPS-Mods/Work In Progress/Fixes/Supernova Missing Material Fix/ReadMe.md

 To keep the thing simple, as the *SuperNova* is a Legendary Maliwan shield, I will borrow the Missing Material from the *Black Hole* which is another Legendary Maliwan shield, and make the *SuperNova* always spawn with this *Unique (predefined) Material*.

-So yes, now, the *Black Hole* and the *SuperNova* share the same Unique Material, which mean that any modification made to this Unique Material will apply on both shields... and obviously that *-unfortunately!-* the *Black Hole* Unique Material already modifies the *SuperNova*.
+So yes, now, the *Black Hole* and the *SuperNova* share the same Unique Material, which mean that any modification made to this Unique Material will apply on both shields... and obviously that *-unfortunately!-* the *Black Hole* Unique Material already modifies the *SuperNova* Properties.

 #### Step 2: Unique Properties Fix